the-couch/slater/README.md

 })
 ```

+For convenience, there's also a built-in alias `@` that points to the directory
+containing your JavaScript entry point.

 > Keep in mind, these environment variables are **public**, so don't use them
 > for any secret keys, passwords, or any value that you need to keep private!